chriskccho/technical-documentation-page/README.md

 # technical-documentation-page

-This is a technical documentation page project in the responsive web design course from FreeCodeCamp, the page was built entirely using HTML and CSS for using Python.
+This is a technical documentation page project in the responsive web design course from FreeCodeCamp, the page was built entirely using HTML and CSS and the documentation is on how to use the Python programming language.